tmcclintock/cluster_toolkit/docs/installation.rst

 - `cffi <https://cffi.readthedocs.io/en/latest/>`_: 1.10 or later

 In addition, you must have the `GNU Science Library <https://www.gnu.org/software/gsl/>`_ (GSL) installed.
 If you follow the instructions in their INSTALL file you will be done in only a few lines in the terminal.
 There is a pip installable GSL, but I do not know if it will work with the cluster toolkit.

+Furthermore, while it is not a dependency of this code, for some of the functions you will need a way to calculate the linear and nonlinear matter power spectra :math:`P(k)`.
+Two good options are `CAMB <http://camb.info/>`_ and `CLASS <http://class-code.net/>`_.
+Both are also available in the `Core Cosmology Library <https://github.com/LSSTDESC/CCL>`_.